There Is No Such Thing as Reading Jesus Without a Framework

 That is where the real issue lies.

 That does not automatically make them false.
-But it does make one thing clear: the people using them are not merely repeating the words of Jesus.
-They are interpreting Jesus through a developed theological grid.
+But it does make one thing clear: anyone using them is not merely repeating the words of Jesus.
+The words of Jesus are being interpreted through a developed theological grid.

 So the issue is not whether interpretation happens.
 The issue is whether the explanation is imported or restored.

-The argument here is not that theology is evil, or that explanation is unnecessary.
-The argument is that the words of Jesus must be read through Scripture’s own anthropological world rather than through later metaphysical constructions that claim to be plain readings.
+The issue is not that theology is evil, or that explanation is unnecessary.
+The issue is that the words of Jesus must be read through Scripture’s own anthropological world rather than through later metaphysical constructions that claim to be plain readings.

 5. How John 10:30 Reads Through Biblical Anthropology